Stains and carpet, they go hand in hand, no matter how careful you are.

 - Cover it with clean white terry or microfiber towel

 - Rinse and repeat with all the stains

-If glue is still wet, try to use a paper towel, dabbing it over the stained area and try to pick up as much glue as possible.
+- If the glue is still wet, try to use a paper towel, dabbing it over the stained area, and try to pick up as much glue as possible.

-Just in use the glue dries up, cover the area with a clean white towel and use an iron (turn off the steam setting) then iron it a few times.
+- Just in case the glue dries up, cover the area with a clean white towel, and use an iron (turn off the steam setting) then go over it a few times.

-Remember not to keep the iron stationary but keep it moving so it doesn’t burn the towel and/or carpet.
+- Remember not to keep the iron stationary but keep it moving, so it doesn’t burn the towel or carpet.

-If all goes well, heat from the iron will turn dried glue back to its liquid form and will be absorbed by the towel.
+- If all goes well, heat from the iron will turn dried glue back to its liquid form, and the towel absorbs it.

 Wax and Gum Stains

-Gum is probably one of the tougher objects to remove on carpet but with this technique, you can remove it without damaging the fibers.
+Gum is probably one of the tougher objects to remove on the carpet, but with this technique, you can remove it without damaging the fibers.

-- The heat from boiling water should slowly dislodge the gum from carpet and it’ll get sucked in the nozzle.
-Excess water on the carpet will also get sucked in
+- The heat from boiling water should slowly dislodge the gum from carpet, and it’ll get sucked into the nozzle.
+Excess water on the carpet will also get sucked in.